CAMBODIA MEETING MINUTES

 sealed bottled water we can purchase there.
 We can run it through our

 purifiers if we want to make sure.
-We will trust Joseph and Dalay to have a
+We will trust Joseph and Dalay to have

 cooking setup and meals for us.
-Steve will still bring a very small camping
+Steve will still bring a very small

 stove for coffee, tea, etc. We may want to bring our own oatmeal packs or